How to Define Your Ideal Customer

 Here’s how to move from generic to game-changing:

-Dig deep into your customer’s pressure points.
-What’s their 2am thought loop? -
+• Run a “Find Your Steve” session with your team: dig deep into your customer’s pressure points.
+What’s their 2am thought loop?

-Look at their fears, desires, and decision-making pressure, not just their demographic profile. -
+• Map your customer: look at their fears, desires, and decision-making pressure, not just their demographic profile.

-Count how many times you say “we” vs. “you.”
-Flip the focus to them. -
+• Audit your messaging: count how many times you say “we” vs “you.”
+Flip the focus to them.

 Final thought: Clarity over cleverness